aigamblingclub/monorepo/front/README.md

 Create a `.env.local` file with the following variables:

 ```
-NEXT_PUBLIC_API_URL=http://localhost:3001
+NEXT_PUBLIC_SERVER_MAIN=http://localhost:3001
+NEXT_PUBLIC_USDC_CONTRACT_ID=17208628f84f5d6ad33f0da3bbbeb27ffcb398eac501a31bd6ad2011e36133a1
+NEXT_PUBLIC_CONTRACT_ID=your-main-contract-id
 ```

-Adjust the URL according to your server's address.
+Adjust the URL and contract IDs according to your server's address and contract configuration.

+## USDC Balance Integration

+The application now displays the user's USDC balance alongside their regular balance in the betting panel.
+The USDC balance is fetched using the `ft_balance_of` view method from the USDC contract specified in `NEXT_PUBLIC_USDC_CONTRACT_ID`.

 ## Learn More